dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * you can use this tool https://visualvm.github.io/features.html You can run app without GC by adding `-XX:+UseEpsilonGC` - this would switch off GC completely, but app may fail with OutOfMemoryException
 GC throughput:
-* the percentage of app running vs. gc running (for example 98% GC GC throughput means that app code running 98% of time and GC running 2% of total time)
+* the percentage of app running vs. gc running (for example 98% GC throughput means that app code running 98% of time and GC running 2% of total time)
 * to calculate such throughput you need determine the time spent in garbage collection versus the time spent running the application
+* You should use `jstat` utility to calculate throughput
+* run `jstat -gcutil -t <jvm-pid> 1000 1` and get `GCT` column
-* You should use `jstat` utility to calculate throughput Zero GC - practice where we write code in such a way, that we don't generate objects in the heap, that would be destroyed.
+* use this simple formula `1 - (GCT / uptime)` and get your percentage value Zero GC - practice where we write code in such a way, that we don't generate objects in the heap, that would be destroyed.
 There are multiple ways:
 * use off-heap memory
-* use object pooling - where you pre-allocate required objects on the start and then just reuse them You can check your gc by adding to your java (or to VM options in IntelliJ IDE) following line `-verbose:gc` and see how GC is working.
+* use object pooling - where you pre-allocate required objects on the start and then just reuse them
-* in JLS there is no info about garbage collection, so it totally depends upon VM implementation
 JVM:
-* heap - stores all objects.
-Size increases/decreases during execution (you can set `-Xms` - initial size, `-Xmx` - max size):
+* heap - stores all objects, size increases/decreases during execution (you can set `-Xms` - initial size, `-Xmx` - max size):
     * YoungGen - young generation - stores newly allocated objects.
 Contain 3 parts:
-        * eden - all newly-created objects goes here When eden is full `minor GC` runs, and all survivor objects moved into one survivor space it also checks survivor space and moves all survived objects into one space, so one is always free Objects that survived for several times moved into OldGen
+        * eden - all newly-created objects goes here.
+When eden is full `minor GC` runs, and all survivor objects moved into one survivor space. it also checks survivor space and moves all survived objects into one space, so one is always free.
+Objects that survived for several times moved into OldGen
         * survivor memory space 1
         * survivor memory space 2
-    * OldGen - old generation - contains old objects that survived after several rounds of `minor GC` When OldGen is full, `major GC` is run to clean up - this take longer time
+    * OldGen - old generation - contains old objects that survived after several rounds of `minor GC`.
+When OldGen is full, `major GC` is run to clean up - this take longer time
 * non-heap - contains PermGen (Permanent Generation - called MetaSpace since java8)
     * stores fields & methods names, code for methods, constants
     * size can be set with ` -XX:PermSize` & `-XX:MaxPermSize`
 * cache - stored compiled code
-* stack - unique per thread, stored local variables and code execution GC (garbage collections) - goes through `heap` and destroy all unreferenced objects. it runs as `daemon thread`. since simple checking of all objects one-by-one is not effective, several algos exist to run GC.
+* stack - unique per thread, stored local variables and code execution GC (garbage collections) - goes through `heap` and destroy all unreferenced objects. it runs as `daemon thread`.
+Since simple checking of all objects one-by-one is not effective, several algos exist to run GC.
 Mark & Sweep model - default implementation in java GC:
 * mark - identify & mark all object references starting from GC root, the rest is garbage
     * GC root - local/static variables, active threads
     * before destroying object, GC called `finalize` method exactly once
-* sweep - search the heap and find all unoccupied space between objects for future object allocation All jvm gc can be divided into 4 types:
+* sweep - search the heap and find all unoccupied space between objects for future object allocation There are several types of GC:
 * serial - use single thread
 * parallel (we can specify number of threads and max pause time) - use multiple threads
 * low pause (like CMS) - use multiple threads and initiate `stop the world` in 2 cases: